norswap/autumn/doc/A3-how-autumn-works.md

 [*1]: #footnote1
 <h6 id="footnote1" display=none;></h6>

 (*1) So far, that's what we support.
-It's not impossible the support for different type of inputs will be broadened in the future.
+It's not impossible that support for different type of inputs will be added in the future.
 In particular, it would be interesting to support parsing input
-stream: inputs that are initially incomplete (e.g. inputs delivered over a network connection).
+streams: inputs that are initially incomplete (e.g. inputs delivered over a network connection).

 There are two pitfalls to consider.
-First, currently we are dependent on a special end-of-input sentinel, which we produce via `Parse#char_at` and `Parse#object_at` based on the length of the input.
+First, currently we are dependent on a special end-of-input sentinel, which we produce via [`Parse#char_at(index)`] and [`Parse#object_at(index)`] based on the length of the input.
 This might be abstracted away by an interface, but this abstraction might introduce undesirable performance overheads.
 Another solution would to separate input streams from full inputs.
 But that forces primitive char- and object-level parser to be retooled to be polymorphic over both kinds of inputs.

 The second pitfall is that since we backtrack, we will ultimately need to buffer the whole input anyway.
-Streaming parsing might not be worth it over simply receiving the whole input then parsing that.
+Streaming parsing might not be worth it over simply receiving the whole input and then parsing that.

+[`Parse#char_at(index)`]: https://javadoc.jitpack.io/com/github/norswap/autumn4/-SNAPSHOT/javadoc/norswap/autumn/Parse.html#char_at-int-
+[`Parse#object_at(index)`]: https://javadoc.jitpack.io/com/github/norswap/autumn4/-SNAPSHOT/javadoc/norswap/autumn/Parse.html#object_at-int-